gracetownland/Legal-Aid-Tool/docs/dependencyManagement.md

 ### Adding New Dependencies

 1. **Add to requirements.in:**
    Add the new package to requirements.in.
-You may optionally specify a version (e.g., openai==1.3.5 or just openai).
+You may optionally specify a version (e.g., langchain==1.3.5 or just langchain).

 2. **Build Docker image locally:**
    ```bash